The Gospel According to John:

 Q: I disagree with Matthew’s suggested translation of the Gospel According to John 1:5 because it fails to take into account the ongoing battle between good and evil in the world.

-A: Even the Catechism of the Catholic Church can appear to present a somewhat confusing picture of how we are to think about the nature of the ongoing battle between good and evil.
-When we read and pray about Scripture, God speaks to us through the questions we have.
-This reader’s comment indicates natural confusion about how the battle between good and evil can be finished and yet we clearly can see evidence of evil in the world and experience evil in our own lives.
+A—what Matthew says: Even the Catechism of the Catholic Church can appear to present a somewhat confusing picture of how we’re to think about the nature of the ongoing battle between good and evil.
+When we read and pray about Scripture, God speaks to us through our questions.
+This reader’s comment indicates natural confusion about how the battle between good and evil can be finished when we clearly can see evidence of evil in the world and can experience evil in our own lives.

 The first part of this comment pertaining to how the Greek is translated, however, is easily dismissed.
 Gut feelings about one particular translation over another are of no value to an argument unless the person has a degree in ancient languages and can focus on the ins and outs of complicated Greek grammar.
 We’ve encountered a number of popular Bible commentators who attempt to use a smattering of Greek to bolster their positions.
 It’s an easy way to appeal to an authoritative backup, since almost no one has a grasp of ancient Greek.
-That said, Matthew majored in ancient languages in college, with emphasis on Greek and Latin.
-Our Bible study has been granted an imprimatur, indicating that a censor librorum and a bishop had no problem with Matthew’s comments about the meaning of the Greek in the Gospel According to John 1:5 or about any of the other passages we felt would benefit from explanation about the translation in order to shed light on the meaning the original author had in mind.
+[Turning to God’s Word author Matthew Phelps majored in ancient languages in college, with emphasis on Greek and Latin.
+Our Bible study has been granted an imprimatur, indicating that a censor librorum and a bishop had no problem with Matthew’s comments about the meaning of the Greek in the Gospel According to John 1:5 or about any of the other passages that we felt would benefit from explanation about the translation in order to shed light on the meaning the original author had in mind.]

 read the Catechism—Dualism is a heresy